oVirt/ovirt-site/source/feature/uiplugins.html.md

 ### Summary

-This feature allows implementing custom User Interface (UI) plugins for oVirt web administration (WebAdmin) application.
+This feature provides an infrastructure and API for implementing and deploying custom user interface (UI) plugins for oVirt web administration application.

 ### Owner